Code-Institute-Submissions/Memory-Game-64/README.md

 ## The Game Area

-- The central element of the website is the game area, featuring a grid of face-down cards that users can interact with.
-Clicking on each card once to reveal their content while playing.
+- As a first-time user, you'll likely be drawn to the central element of the website—the game area.
+Here, you can engage with a grid of face-down cards, each holding a hidden content.
+To reveal the information on each card, simply click on them once while playing.
   <img src="assets/images/new1.png">

 ## Timer Display